japgolly/scalajs-react/zzzzzzzz/learnings.md

   * start working with Scala v3 version by inlining
   * v2 version can be inlined by making so many methods macros (or not)
   * Test RR with different useState args - should result in different checksums

+Potential Solutions:
+  * RR injected by Babel
+    * Macro on last builder dsl method that converts the entire expression into simple JS (Key seems to be: `(thiz: Expr[this.type]).asTerm.underlying`)
+      * Could maybe create a new class, might workaround the SJS module issue
+    * Inline enough parts of the builder dsl so that the output is enough for babel to work properly
+  * RR injected by SJR
+    * Encode RR state in a new type, and use it at compile-time in the last builder dsl method
+    * Hash RR state in to a new value, and use it at runtime